 Jack Duffy (Designer)

-Jack is a design graduate from De Montfort University, he’s learning German and is a Man United fan.
-Jack started at Aimer in 2018
+Jack is a design graduate from De Montfort University, he’s learning German, is a Man United fan and now has a puppy.

 Tonye Spiff (Developer)